Nvidia: 2024–2026

 In January 2024, Raymond James Financial analysts estimated that Nvidia was selling the H100 GPU in the price range of $25,000 to $30,000 each, while on eBay, individual H100s cost over $40,000.
-Several major technology companies were purchasing tens or hundreds of thousands of GPUs for their data centers to run generative artificial intelligence projects; simple arithmetic implied that they were committing to billions of dollars in capital expenditures.
+Several major technology companies were purchasing tens or hundreds of thousands of GPUs for their data centers to run generative AI projects; simple arithmetic implied that they were committing to billions of dollars in capital expenditures.